aws-samples/aws-serverless-airline-booking/src/frontend/README.md

 2. `npm run serve`

-### I don't see this file or deleted accidentally, how do I recreate it
+### I don't have aws-exports, or deleted accidentally

 1. Open up your deployed App in Amplify Console by running `amplify console`
 2. At the bottom of the page under **Edit your backend**, copy and run the `amplify pull` command